Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.15 **[Update Item on Actors](../Utility_Macros/#update-item-on-actors)** Macro created to update sidebar and selected tokens to match a reference item

+22.06.15 **Wail** fixed to drain temp hp if present and include that info in the summary.

 [Link back to my Documentation Listing](README.md)